 Simple is a great theme for a backpack—and the Speed 50 blends simplicity and functionality well.
 As noted above, this pack is up for a multitude of climbing tasks, due to its simple, straightforward, and well-thought-out features.

-It scored higher than many comparable packs, earning a 7 out of 10 in this metric, more for its simplicity and utility rather than because it had more features.
+It scored higher than many comparable packs in this metric, more for its simplicity and utility than because it had more features.
 If you like your pack to have a lot of features, check out the Osprey Mutant.
 But if you want something clean and straightforward, the Speed is a wonderful choice.

-At $189, the Speed 50 was an obvious choice for our Best Buy Award.
-The price has been beaten by the Osprey Mutant 38, however, at a shocking $160.
-We couldn't give the Mutant both awards, but we did think about it.
-The Speed, however, is a simple pack that will fit a bit more gear than the Mutant, so this is a great pack for the mountain generalist.
+The Speed 50 is a solid value.
+The price has been beaten by the Osprey Mutant 38 and Patagonia Ascensionist.
+The Speed, however, is a simple pack that will fit a bit more gear than the Mutant and Ascensionist, so this is a great pack for the mountain generalist.
 To pull of 3-5 day trips using the Mutant, you'll need an efficient and lightweight kit.
 The Speed 50, with a bit more volume, is more forgiving.
 As such, this pack is likely to carry you through a broader range of activities without forcing you to think twice about every item you pack into it.

-This pack is the most likely candidate in this review to be a "quiver-of-one" backpack, so it gets our Best Buy Award—and highest ranks for value.
+This pack is one of the most likely candidates in this review to be a "quiver-of-one" backpack—and scores well for value.

 — Lyra Pierotti